yousafkhamza/AWS-Lambda-Cost-Optimization-with-Terraform/README.md

         print("Stopping Ec2 : {} ".format( instance['InstanceId'] ))
         ec2.stop_instances(InstanceIds=[ instance['InstanceId'] ])
 ```
-> Using environment variables to fetch that tag and region details from variable and this is used to stop that ec2 instance which we created with this script.
+> Using environment variables to fetch that tag and region details from variable and so this is used to stop that ec2 instance which we created with this script.

 ----
 ## Conclusion
 Q: I would like to start and stop an EC2 instance automatically and it's saving cost and time.
-Also, please create an instance with my wish
+Also, please create an instance with my wish.
+So, is it possible?

-A: Yeah sure, we can do this with lambda and cloudwatch and you can create an ec2 instance with your values and you can only be made changes in `terraform.tfvars` after it would be automated rest of life.
+A: Yeah sure, we can do this with lambda and cloudwatch and you can create an ec2 instance with your required values as you wish.
+Also, those values can only change through in `terraform.tfvars` so, after it will be automated on rest of time.

 ### ⚙️ Connect with Me